A Baby Boomer Guide to Fitness by Robert Bresloff [VIDEO/BOOK]

 Remember this one, “No Pain No Gain”?
 It even sounds ridiculous, doesn’t it?

 The Baby Boomer’s Guide to Fitness will attempt to teach you proper form and the proper progression of exercise done correctly.
-Some of the theory may contradict popular beliefs but if you think it through, I’m sure that you will agree that it makes perfect, logical sense.
+Some of the theories may contradict popular beliefs but if you think it through, I’m sure that you will agree that it makes perfect, logical sense.
 Okay baby-boomers, now let’s begin learning the proper exercise methods that will get you in shape to tackle the most difficult sport of all—everyday life—your everyday life.

 Baby Boomer Fitness – Silver Sneakers Video